When is the 2014 Festival?

 Who can paddle?
 Anyone can paddle a dragon boat after a short lesson.
 The sport calls to all ages, genders, and skill levels.
 It is not how strong or athletic you are, it is how well you can paddle in sync with your team members.

 How many paddlers are there in the boat?
-There are 20 paddlers in a dragon boat, plus a drummer.
+There are 20 paddlers plus a drummer in a dragon boat.
 Each boat also requires a steersperson who steers and coaches the boat.
-The steersperson is a professional provided to each team by the race committee.
+We provide a professional steersperson for each team.

 What are the requirments for forming a team?
-Each community team will consist of 20 paddlers and 1 drummer, plus up to 3 alternate paddlers.
+Each team consists of 20 paddlers and 1 drummer, plus up to 3 alternate paddlers.
 Most teams are a mix of men and women.
 All teams must have a minimum of eight (8) women paddlers.
 For more details go to our How To Register page.

 What is the minimum age?
 All team members need to be at least sixteen (16) years of age to participate in the races.